 "You will know the truth, and the truth will set you free" (John 8:32).
 If you are in a depression you are not free.
 A doctor told me that the reason it is called depression is that it depresses the functions of the body.
 You might not be able to explain it, but you have a sense that something isn't right.
-This example sounds gruesome, but you've probably heard the rendition of the frog in a pot of water on a stove where, when the heat is turned up, it will cook and not even realize it should jump out of the pot.
-It didn't know the truth, but the scripture says you will know it and it will set you free.
+You have the feeling that there is room for improvement.
+Something might have been present for many years and you aren't very aware of it and it has been hard to notice.

 You are healthy when your body works properly.
 But there are holistic aspects of your being involving emotions, feelings, mood, thoughts and behavior.
-It is said this is your mental health.
+This is your overall well-being or mental health.
 If you get physically sick it is called an illness.
 Most people don't worry about catching a cold.
 A mental problem would be categorized as mental illness.
-Unfortunately that can have a negative connotation.
-But it might have a biological source and it is regarded as a medical disorder.
-It is treatable and should be treated.
+Thoughts or actions might surface that others may notice which could lead to a crisis.
+Changes in behavior could be warning signs.
+Depression is a highly treatable condition.
 It is more common in our society than you might think.
+Treatment can help you understand your condition and change how you think about it, in part by identifying steps to improve your response to emotional triggers, stressful situations, and other challenges in life.
 But depressed people often don't seek treatment possibly because they don't even recognize they have a treatable disorder.

 Depression is identified by its symptoms.
 A common attribute is sadness.
 When people have an ordinary mood swing they'll say they are depressed.
 But if it lasts for over two weeks and you "can't pull yourself up by your own bootstraps" then it may be a symptom of a disorder.
 At that point it is good to seek help.
 Otherwise it may go on for week after week, month after month, and year after year.
 That kind of prolonged problem is called a clinical depression because it requires treatment.
 Symptoms persist and strongly affect thinking, feelings and behavior.
 They can become so disabling that they interfere with the ability to work, sleep, eat, and enjoy once pleasurable activities.
 But not all symptoms may be present and their severity may vary.
 Serious manifestations may indicate a major depression.
 Less severe signs may point to dysthymia which is chronic, though manageable, but will prevent you from functioning at full potential and make you susceptible to further depression.